toitware/ubx-message/README.md

   protver = 12.0
 ```

+> [!IMPORTANT]
-As this parser was originally written for the M8, the default protocol version
+> As this parser was originally written for the M8, the default protocol version
-for all message types is `15.0`.
+> for all message types is **`15.0`**.
 As they are tested and found working with
-earlier chipsets, these numbers will be updated and reduced to reflect it.
+> earlier chipsets, these numbers will be updated and reduced to reflect it.
 It
-is up to the driver/user to compare these and take action on a mismatch - this
+> is up to the driver/user to compare these and take action on a mismatch - this
-parser provides these as information only.
+> parser provides these as information only.

 ## Message Types Supported
 > [!IMPORTANT] While the groundwork for the framework of message types and